WSJ: Reporter detained in Turkey for nearly 3 days released

 - Seattle’s record apartment boom is ready to explode; what it means for rents

+A State Department spokesman says officials are aware of Nissenbaum’s case but couldn’t discuss it.

-Nissenbaum tells The Journal he was treated well in a detention facility.
+Nissenbaum tells The Journal he was treated well while detained.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.